 US Patriot Act Disclosure

 The Patriot Act essentially tries to catch terrorists and other criminals trying to launder money.
-The Patriot Act requires lenders ensure they are working with the person on the application and second lenders are required to source any large deposits listed in asset statements
+The Patriot Act requires lenders to ensure they are working with the person on the application, and second, lenders are required to source any large deposits listed in asset statements

 Per the Financial Crimes Enforcement Network (an actual government agency)

 The purpose of the USA PATRIOT Act is to deter and punish terrorist acts in the United States and around the world, to enhance law enforcement investigatory tools, and other purposes, some of which include:

 - To strengthen U.S. measures to prevent, detect and prosecute international money laundering and financing of terrorism;